CLARIAH/pure3dx/README.md

 *   A 3D dataset is more than a 3D model with annotations: there is also paradata or supplementary material; Pure3D does not manage such data.

+*   Limits: the infrastructure allows uploads up to 500MB, and downloads up to 1GB.
+    Both limits should be equal.

 *   Pure3D is currently tied to the Voyager 3D Viewer, but it is desirable to be able to support more viewers.
 Even better would it be if editions made for one viewer, could be consumed by another viewer.
+But that presupposes more interoperability between viewers, especially where it comes to annotation, than is currently the case.